-This is the second branch of the popular Korean mixed rice restaurant in Soho.
-Since the first branch opened in 2011, Bi Bim Bap has become a regular favourite for a cheap and warming bowl of its namesake dish – bibimbap.
-Served here in hot stone bowls (dolsot), there are ten varieties of the spicy rice mix to choose from including beef fillet, spicy pork and five different veggie options, all topped with a range of shredded vegetables and ready for you to mix with all the chilli sauce (gochujang) and bean paste you fancy.
+Bi Bim Bap has become a regular favourite for a cheap and warming bowl of its namesake dish.
+Served in hot stone bowls (dolsot), there are ten varieties of the spicy rice mix to choose from including five different veggie options, all topped with a range of shredded vegetables and ready for you to mix with all the chilli sauce (gochujang) and bean paste you fancy.

-Translating as ‘my neighbour Jee’, Jee Cee Neh is an apt moniker for this restaurant, which has a decidedly homespun feel.
-It’s often packed, with a mix of Korean and Western customers, and at weekends is a popular family lunch spot.
-Like the venue, the authentic dishes are homely and unpretentious.
+Translating as ‘my neighbour Jee’, Jee Cee Neh is an apt moniker for this New Malden restaurant, which has a decidedly homespun feel.
+It’s often packed, with a mix of Korean and Western customers.
+Like the venue, the authentic dishes are homely and unpretentious and the stews are particularly winning.
 Service can be variable, but usually comes with a smile.

-Venue says: Please call us to reserve your table and to enjoy an authentic Korean table barbecue.
+Venue says: “Please call us to reserve your table and to enjoy an authentic Korean table barbecue.”

-Koba remains one of the strongest players on the West End Korean scene since opening in 2005 – we’ve yet to have a disappointing meal here.
-Barbecue meats such as beef kalbi or bulgogi are well marinated, and grilled at the table by efficient staff.
-Barbecued squid was fresh as a daisy, with just the right amount of tongue-tingling heat in the vibrant red sauce.
+Koba remains one of the strongest players on the West End Korean scene since opening in 2005.
+Barbecue meats are well marinated and grilled at the table – choose from beef kalbi, bulgogi and more.
 Stews make a sound choice too, with umami-rich stocks and accompanying bowls of pearly rice.